Lexicon

 ORIGINAL

-Value of successful task completion divided by Cost of verification to acceptable confidence.
+Value of successful task completion divided by cost of verification to acceptable confidence.
 High-V/C tasks (code generation) automate first; low-V/C tasks (pharma discovery) remain human-gated.
-Ratio predicts automation sequence better than capability benchmarks.
+The ratio predicts automation sequence better than capability benchmarks.
 Verification cost is the denominator that matters.

 Value Needs Work